How and Why does the Interior Designer Layer LIGHTING?

 Good designers are proficient in the layering of lighting to celebrate a space properly.
 Lighting enhances the most beautiful room and provides the desired atmosphere of a space.
 Without the magic of lighting, you lose the appeal and warmth of the room’s design.
 Lighting can provide sparkle as well as safety to maneuver through the space.

-- Recessed lighting or high hats illuminate the walls, the tabletops, the furniture.
+Recessed lighting or high hats illuminate the walls, the tabletops, and the furniture.

-- Task lighting such as under cabinet lighting, table and floor lamps supports a specific task.
-For example, under counter lighting illumniates your worksurface in the kitchen and a table lamp will allow you to read in the seat nearby.
+Task lighting such as under-cabinet lighting, table, and floor lamps supports a specific task.
+For example, under-counter lighting illuminates your work surface in the kitchen and a table lamp will allow you to read in the seat nearby.

-- Accent lighting is the sparkle!
-They light artwork as well as accentuate any special sculptures or a items of interest.
+Accent lighting is the sparkle!
+The light artwork as well as accentuates any special sculptures or items of interest.

 Interior designers are versed in this science of lighting and in some cases may call upon a more specialized Lighting Designer when the task at hand is more complicated or there are specific artifacts that need attention.
 In any case, design is never performed in a bubble without thinking about the whole experience and how all of your senses enjoy the space.